-Michael Pappas, PT, MS
+Michael Pappas, PT, DPT

 Michael Pappas is the owner and founder of Pappas Physical Therapy.
 Mike graduated from Quinnipiac University in 1998 where he later earned his advanced Master's degree in orthopedics.
 Mike has also served as an adjunct professor of physical therapy at Quinnipiac University and the Community College of Rhode Island.

 Growing up, Mike was very involved in sports and athletics.
 He was introduced to physical therapy when he had to rehabilitate various injuries that he had sustained.
 Now as a physical therapist, Mike enjoys treating patients of all ages and helping to decrease their pain and reach their goals.
 In addition to treating orthopedic/sports and neurological conditions, Mike also specializes in vestibular rehabilitation (balance, dizziness, vertigo).

 Yelena Jenkins, DPT is the director of our 1539 Atwood Avenue Johnston location.
 She graduated from Northeastern University with Bachelor of Rehabilitation Sciences in 2006 and her Doctorate of Physical Therapy in 2007.
 She joined Pappas PT as a graduate student and became a full-time therapist in 2007 becoming Clinic Director in 2012.
 Her areas of clinical expertise include manual therapy and orthopedics, especially low back pain and knee dysfunctions.
 She is the clinic’s vestibular and balance therapy specialist, treating people with dizziness and balance issues.

 In 2014 Lena completed a yearlong Managerial Leadership Program through Evidence in Motion and has completed multiple continuing education courses in orthopedic and vestibular rehab.